 More detailed instructions for importing data into DataVault can be found for SplashID,

-environment.
-Some may require user configuration to function properly.
-Troubleshooting tips can be found in the Frequently Asked Questions pages (FAQs)
+Troubleshooting tips can be found in the Frequently Asked Questions pages (FAQs) located on the

 Alternatively, you can enter the IP address before selecting a device on your Wi-Fi network by selecting "Manually".
 Entering an IP address manually will allow DataVault for iPhone, iPad